 Honor Society – Phi Theta Kappa

 The National Honor Society welcomes students who have completed a minimum of 12 college-level credits with a 3.5 or higher grade point average.
 The society promotes the qualities of scholarship, leadership, fellowship, and service.
 Each semester the society raises funds to assist a community organization of their choice.

 If you’re interested in making a difference in your college community, the Student Senate is for you!
 The Student Senate is responsible for governing, guiding, and funding student clubs and events on campus.
 They plan events that promote the general welfare of every student, including social and cultural activities.

 Membership is comprised of two students from each major, one senior and one freshman are elected by classmates.
 These representatives accept the challenges of leadership, authority, and responsibility in dealing with their peers, faculty and administration.
 All students are welcome to participate, but only elected representatives may vote on issues.

 Students at the college often organize their own activities guided by faculty or staff advisors.

 As a student, you are joining a proud contingent of veteran and active military students who have pursued higher education at WMCC.
 Our goal is to assist veterans and their dependents, guardsmen, and reservists to access educational benefits and support you in your successful pursuit of a degree, certificate, or workforce training.
 You will find that many of our faculty and staff are veterans who know the journey you are taking.
 We are all here to help ensure your success.

-If you’ve got questions about programs, how to apply, who your advisor is, or anything else you need to know, stop by our Welcome Center for assistance.
-The Welcome Center is located on the main campus in Berlin, right off the main entrance and is the heart of the college.
-The office is staffed Monday 7:30 a.m. to 3:30 p.m., Tuesday through Thursday 7:30 a.m. to 6:00 p.m. and Friday from 7:30 am to 4:00 p.m.
+If you have questions about academic programs, how to apply, who is your advisor, or other general information you need to know, then stop by our Welcome Center for assistance.
+The Welcome Center is located on the main campus in Berlin, right off the main entrance, and is the heart of our college.
+This office is staffed Monday 7:30 a.m. to 3:30 p.m., Tuesday through Thursday 7:30 a.m. to 6:00 p.m. and Friday from 7:30 a.m. to 4:00 p.m.
 Can’t make it in person?
 Then, they are just a phone call away at 603-342-3050.